Data-Sci-2025/Steam-Reviews-Analysis/progress_report.md

 I solved the issue of naming the column that automatically populated with the game's unique Steam upload ID number by renaming by column number instead (it is always column number 2)
    - I still want to preserve the steam ID number and will add it to the dfs with the games' basic information, just so it's saved.

+I also solved the issue of the review_type column being completed with emojis (green check for positive red x for negative) with text (POS, NEG) using str-Replace_all(), quick and easy!

 I'm working on building a function to read in every file in my data file collection (all .csv files).
 I want it to:

 1. read in all files (datafiles/*.csv)